Apadona/flappy-engine/README.md

 #### make sure that their instalation path is set in the PATH enviroment variable.

-For compiling the project simply just run the build.bat file and it will build automatically.for compiling in debug mode, run build_debug.bat.
+For compiling the project simply just run the **build.bat** file and it will build automatically. for compiling in debug mode, run build_debug.bat.

 For running the program, you will need **OpenGL 3.0+**. all other nessacery dynamic link files are supplied in the repository.